andrewofNY/andrewofnewyork/README.md

-- 👋 Hi, I’m @andrewofnewyork
+- 👋 Hi, I’m Andrew!
+- By day, I work remotely as a Content Strategist for a B2B agency.
+But I'm working towards becoming a software developer.
-- 👀 I’m interested in software development, automation, machine learning and more.
+- 👀 I'm interested in software development and engineering, web3, and creating more power and privacy for users on the internet.
-- 🌱 I’m currently learning Python through project-based exercises.
+- 🌱 I’m currently learning learning full stack development and hope to get a job working in the industry soon.
-- 📫 How to reach me: @andrewofnewyork on Twitter and IG or at andrew@andrewofnewyork.com
+- 📫 How to reach me: @andrewofnewyork on Twitter.